maxi-blocks/maxi-blocks/readme.txt

 * Update: Expanded link support to include mailto, tel, sftp, and magnet protocols, broadening the range of link types that can be created and managed.
 * Fix: Corrected the search link functionality within the Search Maxi Block, ensuring accurate and expected search results.
 * Fix: Addressed an issue with inserting templates from the Template Library into Site Editor - Templates - Pages, streamlining the template integration process.
-* Fix: Overhauled the handling of Dynamic Content links for authors, tags, and categories, ensuring more reliable and consistent link generation and navigation.
+* Fix: Resolved an issue where specifying a value for a smaller breakpoint could inadvertently alter the value set for a larger breakpoint.

 _Updates: 23 February 2024_
 MaxiBlocks v1.7.2